daryl-ramdin/coursework-neural-networks/README.txt

 This repository contains the code for various coursework projects on Neural Networks while doing my masters degree at City, University of London.
 They are as follows:

-Custom Built Neural Network from scratcgh using numpy: neuralnetwork.py A convolutional neural network built with Pytorch for training on the MINST Fashion Dataset: fashioncnn.py A convolutional neural network built with Pytorch for predicting the weather from a dataset of images: weathercnn.py An evaluation of Dijkstra's algorithm over a random and simple search for finding the shortest path between two points.
+Built from scratch Neural Network using numpy: neuralnetwork.py A convolutional neural network built with Pytorch for training on the MINST Fashion Dataset: fashioncnn.py A convolutional neural network built with Pytorch for predicting the weather from a dataset of images: weathercnn.py An evaluation of Dijkstra's algorithm over a random and simple search for finding the shortest path between two points.
 No neural network used.